 In June 2015, we formed the Sallie Mae PAC.
 Our PAC is governed by an Advisory Board comprised of six employees, who represent different divisions within the Sallie Mae organization.
 The PAC's Advisory Board reviews and approves all PAC contributions.
-The PAC's Advisory Board evaluates candidates, of any party, on factors that include their views on policy matters that impact Sallie Mae and our employees, their committee or leadership role, and representation of Sallie Mae facilities and employees.
+The PAC's Advisory Board evaluates candidates, of any party, on factors that include the candidate's views on policy matters impacting Sallie Mae and our employees, the candidate's committee or leadership role, and representation of Sallie Mae facilities and employees.